cryptoeconomicslab/ovm-plasma-chamber-spec/getting-started/try-plasma-chamber-in-local.md

 # Try [framework name] in local

-Quick start of [framework name] on your laptop.
-You can create a secure and scalable Plasma application by reading this document.
+Following this document, you will be able to build secure and scalable Dapps using Plasma.
-This quick start using Typescript SDK, you need the latest version of Node.js.
+For this quick start document using Typescript SDK, you need Node.js with the version later than v.10.x.

 ## Prerequistes